inbelic/wavelet_fm/README.md

 # WaveletFM

-Given I am not the best at keeping in touch by text with my distant friends, and I have recently moved.
+Given I am not the best at keeping in touch by text with my distant friends, and I have recently moved, it was natural to try and build something to help with that.
 Maybe another way to keep in touch is to see how they are doing is through a daily music song.
 Further, as I had to wait for my thesis feedback, it was the perfect chance for a week long hackathon!
 Having approximately 0 hours previous experience in web development (HTML, CSS and JS)